persmed/cas-assignment/docs/assignment.ai.rst

 Training U-Net for Semantic Segmentation
 -------

-The pacakage file 'hip_ct_unet_CAS_code.zip' includes the code and data for hip joint ct segementation based on U-Net.
+The package file 'hip_ct_unet_CAS_code.zip' includes the code and data for hip joint ct segmentation based on U-Net.
 As the package is quite large, so we put it on ilias instead of on github.
 Your task is to train it on UBELIX and report your running results.

 .. image:: img/ITKSNAP.png